Thoregon/thoregon.tru4D/doc/spec.md

 Implements a foundation to build an app or system following the 4D (distributed domain driven design) paradigm.

 Building blocks:
+- Context (Bounded Context)
+    - can be wrappend as a component
+    - contains at least one aggregate
 - Aggregates
+    - comarable to a microservice
-    * Artisan
+    - Artisan
-        * implements the algorithms to perform commands/aggregates
+        - implements the algorithms to perform commands/aggregates
-        * builtin artisans for standard tasks like modifying attributes or state of entities
+        - builtin artisans for standard tasks like modifying attributes or state of entities
 - Command
-- Event
+- Domain Event
+- Model
     - Entity
+    - Value Object
 - BoundedContext
+- Repository
+- Factory
+- Competence
+    - formal description of the abilities of the context
+    - a matrix of skills, which publishes the degree of fulfilment of competences in the public repository

 Persistence layer for event sourcing is plugable.

+If it is an extension to another context it can provide where its plugs in
+- extensions of UI
+- imports from parent context
+- publish overrides and extensions